 1.4 Allow a vial of reactive dye to warm to room temperature.
 Transfer the protein solution from step 1.3 to the vial of reactive dye.
 This vial contains a magnetic stir bar.
 Cap the vial and invert a few times to fully dissolve the dye.
 Stir the reaction mixture for 1 hour at room temperature.

-Because preparation of the purification column takes ~15 minutes, you may wish to begin pouring the column (see Purification of the Labeled Protein) during the labeling reaction.
+Because preparation of the purification column takes ~15 minutes, you may wish to begin pouring the column (see section below) during the labeling reaction.